commonsmachinery/libcredit/javascript/README.javascript.md

 You can install libcredit.js using npm:

-    npm install libcredit
+    npm install libcredit.js

 However, libcredit depends on rdflib, and the current registry version (0.0.1) is broken.
 Until a newer version is uploaded, it is recommended that you use this rdflib.js: https://github.com/commonsmachinery/rdflib.js

+To handle this situation, rdflib is marked as an optional dependency although it really is required.

-To simplify things in the meantime, an unofficial 0.0.2 version is included, which can be included in this way:
+To simplify things in the meantime, an unofficial 0.0.2 version is included which can be included in this way:

-   npm install rdflib-0.0.2.tgz
+   npm install node_modules/libcredit.js/rdflib-0.0.2.tgz

 ### RequireJS